Minipoloalex/comp_prog/notes/strings/kmp.md

 // KMP[i + 1]: contains the length of the longest border of the prefix of P that ends at i
 // Example: "abacababc": kmp = [-1, 0, 0, 1, 0, 1, 2, 3, 2, 0]

-// Don't confuse the prefix of the border definition with this prefix.
+// Don't confuse the prefix from the border definition with this other prefix.
 // Here, the prefix that ends at i takes the role of the whole string in the border definition

 // Pattern preprocessed (back jumps): [-1, 0, ...]
 vector<int> kmp;

-// pattern p
-void kmpPreprocess(const string &p) {
+void kmpPreprocess(const string &p) { // pattern p
     int sz = int(p.size());
     kmp.resize(sz + 1);